 A ring-shaped stone metalith a hundred yards across floated serenely in the sky amidst the towering mountain peaks, low clouds drifted along the valleys below it.
 It emitted a low hum that could only be heard when you looked directly at it, but not if you looked away.
 The stone that the Shadowfane was cut from was not from Ghur, or even Chamon.
 It was from Ulgu and although it wasn't Ulguan Realmstone it had many strange properties.
 When it was disturbed the outer stone fell away, revealing the pure black obsidian structure beneath, and with a ripping sound, a realmtear as black as night opened and swallowed the entire structure, sealing it away and vanishing in black mist.
 (Updated)

 A predatory jungle that ensnares passing wildlife (and explorers!) that linger beneath its leafy bowers.
+Fast-growing vines tangle the limbs of its victims and drag them to openings to be consumed in the wells of digestive fluids within the tree trunks.
+(Updated)

 The Underbough Sepulchre was an ancient, long-abandoned incubation chamber for Draconith eggs which has been adopted by an alliance of Sylvaneth and Deathrattle Wights.
 An almost endless network of crypts and warrens below the mountains.
 At its heart, a carved stone chamber, overgrown with iron-hard vines and decorated with ornate statues and bass-relief carvings covered in a layer of faded, flaking paint.
 But it is now known as the "Overbough.”
 When the very ground was threatening to swallow the Sepulchre, then the Sepulchre itself was divorced from the earth.
 The Overbough Sepulchre came to hang safely in the twilit sky, an dizzyingly huge inverted pyramid, bristling with tangled roots and crowned by great trees, silhouetted starkly against the gloam.
 (Updated)